Oklou

-Marylou Mayniel (born 23 April 1993), better known by her stage name Oklou (ˈəʊˈkeɪ luː), is a French musician, singer, music producer, DJ, composer, and actress.
+Marylou Vanina Mayniel (born 23 April 1993), better known by her stage name Oklou (pronounced "Okay Lou"; ˈəʊkeɪ 'luː), is a French musician from Poitiers.
+Her debut mixtape Galore was released in 2020, which was followed up by her debut album Choke Enough in 2025.

 Early life

-Marylou Maniel was born on 23 April 1993, in Poitiers, France.
+Marylou Mayniel was born on 23 April 1993, in Poitiers, France.
 Mayniel grew up in the countryside of western France with her two parents and an older brother.

-She was classically trained in piano and cello and sang in choirs as a child.
+She was classically trained in piano and cello at a conservatory school and sang in choirs as a child.
+Her brother would bring home CDs from the local library, exposing her to artists such as Dälek.
+The first album she bought was by Gorillaz.

 Career

-2014–2019: Early beginnings
+2014-2019: Early beginnings

-Mayniel self-released her debut EP, Avril, in June 2014, under the moniker Loumar.
+Mayniel began recording and uploading music online in 2013.
+She self-released her debut EP, Avril, in June 2014, under the moniker Loumar.

 She moved to Paris in 2015, and self-released her first Oklou EP, First Tape, alongside a limited run of cassettes.
 After meeting in late 2015, Mayniel co-founded the female DJ collective TGAF (These Girls Are on Fiyah), alongside DJ Ouai, Miley Serious, and Carin Kelly.
 They would play weekly radio shows on French station PIIAF and live shows around Paris.
 The group gained a notable following in its formative years, appearing in many online publication features.
 TGAF disbanded in July 2018.
+She attended a Red Bull Music Academy residency in Montreal in 2016, where she met Canadian musician and close collaborator Casey Manierka-Quaile.

 Mayniel acted in the short film After School Knife Fight in 2017.
 The film received a festival release from 2017 to 2018.
-In December 2017, Mayniel released her collaborative EP with Canadian musician and close collaborator Casey MQ, titled For the Beasts.
-This marked their first collaboration.
-The EP was released via the Permalnk label.
-In early 2018, Mayniel became associated with record label and collective, NUXXE, and its co-founders, Scottish music producer Sega Bodega, British rapper Shygirl and French producer and performer Coucou Chloe.
+In December 2017, Mayniel released her collaborative EP with Casey MQ, titled For the Beasts.
+In early 2018, Mayniel became associated with record label and collective, NUXXE, and its co-founders, Irish-Chilean music producer Sega Bodega, British rapper Shygirl and French producer and performer Coucou Chloe.
 She released her third EP, The Rite of May, via the label in March of that year.
+Fact described the EP as “a deeply personal exploration of identity, intimacy and faith” set against “lush, experimental electronic production.”
 It featured collaborations with Sega Bodega, Rodaidh McDonald, Krampf and Bok Bok.
 Later that year, Mayniel and Krampf co-created the video game, Zone W/O People.
 It was made as a part of Red Bull Music Academy France's 2018 Diggin’ in the Carts event.
 Mayniel also produced a soundtrack for the game, which she later released on a limited cassette.
 Mayniel also appeared on the late American rapper Chynna’s October 2018 single "Xternal Locus".

 Throughout 2019, Mayniel played at various festivals, such as Loom Festival and Pitchfork's Paris Music Festival.
 She also released a single, titled "Forever", via TaP Records in October.
 It was co-produced with Sega Bodega.